alexylon/Ferrocrypt/README.md

 - Decrypts the file with the symmetric key and the nonce.

+- Unzips the file or directory

-- Writes the decrypted file on the file system in subdirectory `decrypted`, removing the `.crypto` extension.
+- Writes the decrypted file or directory on the file system in the current directory, removing the `.crypto` extension.
+If a file was encrypted, the decrypted path will be `./FILE_NAME/FILE_NAME.ext`
   <br/><br/>

 ### USAGE